broke-protocol/broke-protocol/README.md

 ### Installation
 1. Fork/Clone/Download repository.
 2. Open the just downloaded/cloned repository.
-3. Open the `src/BP-GameSource.sln` file using your favorite C# editor.
+3. Open the `BP-GameSource.sln` file using your favorite C# editor.
 (Suggested version is currently `VS IDE 2019`)
 4. Resolve references wherever needed.
 The `BrokeProtocol.*` namespace requires referencing Scripts.dll from the `BrokeProtocol_Data/Managed/` directory.
 5. Make changes where needed.
 6. Rebuild source code, and copy + replace the `.dll` from `YourServerFolder/Plugins/GameSource.dll` with your newly compiled dll.
 7. Done!
 When you run your server it will now invoke that dll.

 ### Exposed Methods
-Please check [this](https://github.com/broke-protocol/source/blob/master/src/BP-GameSource/Types/) directory for more info.
+Please check the [Offical API Reference](https://brokeprotocol.com/api/) for more info.